Utah Department of Corrections

 The Utah Department of Corrections (UDC) is a government agency dedicated to the management and supervision of convicted felons in the U.S. state of Utah.
-It is currently led by the Executive Director Brian Nielson.
+It is currently led by the Executive Director Jared Garcia.
 It has its headquarters in the Utah Department of Corrections Administration Building in Draper.

 Divisions

 The Utah Department of Corrections is made up of several divisions and facilities.

 Adult Probation and Parole

 This division supervises 18,000 offenders in the community.
 The division has five Community Correctional Centers: Bonneville, Atherton, Orange Street, Northern Utah Correctional Center, and the Fortitude Treatment Center.
 Boundaries are divided into five regions.
 Each region within the division of AP&P has agents and correctional officers who perform a variety of functions in the courts and in the field.
 AP&P agents are certified law enforcement officers and have statewide police authority.
 In addition to supervising offenders in the field, AP&P agents are responsible for preparing reports on offenders for district courts and the Utah Board of Pardons and Parole.